Driving into Nafplio several years ago my first impression

 and then driven the coastal road that hugs the northern shores of the Peloponessos

-to the rush hour traffic of Corinth, in a great little Honda Civic that
+through the rush hour traffic of Corinth, in a great little Honda Civic that

 my friend Elias at Swift Car rental had given me because some other tourist